-9. How rigorous is the supervisory and
+10. How rigorous is the supervisory and enforcement environment?

-enforcement environment?
 What are the key areas of its focus?

-Based on the Insurance Business Act, the regulatory authorities have the power to issue administrative dispositions to insurance companies, including orders to change the basic documents, orders for business improvement, orders for suspension of business, or orders for cancellation of a licence.
-In fact, a broad discretion has been given to the regulatory authorities, and those administrative dispositions against insurance companies invoked by the regulatory authorities are not necessarily based on the assumption that violations of law by insurance companies have taken place.
-With that as a background, entities targeted for supervision not only have to make sure that laws and regulations are being observed but must also follow the guidelines officially promulgated by the regulatory authorities (Comprehensive Guidelines for the Supervision of Insurers; the "Guidelines").
+Based on the Insurance Business Act, the regulatory authorities have the power to issue administrative dispositions to insurance companies, including orders mandating (a) changes to basic documents, (b) business improvement, (c) suspension of business, or (d) cancellation of a licence.
+In fact, a broad discretion has been given to the regulatory authorities, and the administrative dispositions against insurance companies invoked by the regulatory authorities are not necessarily based on the assumption that violations of law by insurance companies have taken place.
+With that as a background, entities targeted for supervision not only have to make sure that laws and regulations are being observed but also must follow the guidelines officially promulgated by the regulatory authorities (see Comprehensive Guidelines for the Supervision of Insurers; the "Guidelines").